OOPS! Liberals ENRAGED Over This Easter Commercial Because...It's Heterosexual [WATCH] | John Hawkins' Right Wing News

 This Easter Bunny family at question in the HEMA promoted campaign included father, Charles; mother, Juliette; and their children Richard and Innez.
 The commercial displayed the celebrity rabbit family responding to questions about Easter, the job of concealing Easter eggs and taking part in a photo shoot.

-Chantal Coolsma, a critic of the commercial ad, and identifies as homosexual, shared her logic on the matter…revealing just why it offended her:
+Chantal Coolsma, a critic of the commercial ad who identifies as homosexual, shared her logic on the matter…revealing just why it offended her:

 “Who says that the Easter Bunny is heterosexual?
 As a child, I grew up with the image of a single Easter Bunny who hid Easter eggs.
 Why must there suddenly now be a family involved?”